-- Recouping funds from the parent - Prohibiting future child care eligibility until a recoupment is repaid in full, provided the prohibition does not result in a Choices or SNAP E&T participant becoming ineligible - Requiring parents to selecta regulated child care provider - Terminating care during the 12-month eligibility period if eligibility was determined using fraudulent information provided by the parent - Any other action consistent with the intent of the governing statutes or regulations to investigate, prevent, or stop suspected fraud
+- Recouping funds from the parent - Prohibiting future child care eligibility until a recoupment is repaid in full, provided the prohibition does not result in a Choices or SNAP E&T participant becoming ineligible - Limiting the enrollment of the parent's child to a regulated child care provider - Terminating care during the 12-month eligibility period if eligibility was determined using fraudulent information provided by the parent - Any other action consistent with the intent of the governing statutes or regulations to investigate, prevent, or stop suspected fraud financial situation and a possible temporary reduction in the parent share of cost based on extenuating circumstances.

-As described in § 809.19(d), failure to pay the parent share of cost may constitute an intentional program violation and result in termination of care.
-Before terminating care, Boards must follow locally established policies regarding the evaluation of each family's financial situation and a possible temporary reduction in the parent share of cost based on extenuating circumstances.
 Parents must also receive written notice of possible termination resulting from failure to pay the parent share of cost prior to services being terminated.

+As described in §809.19(d), failure to pay the parent share of cost may constitute an intentional program violation and result in termination of care.
+Before terminating care, Boards must follow locally established policies regarding the evaluation of each family's